lunar-mysty/discord-constant-typing/README.md

 python script that makes it seem like you are constanly typing in a channel

 works in dms, group dms and server channels

+based off this video

+i just made it into a ptython script